lqueryvg/ansible-role-chage/README.md

 Ansible Galaxy Page: https://galaxy.ansible.com/lqueryvg/chage/

-Please star this repo if you thinks it's at all useful; with the right encouragement I might try to get it added as a standard Ansible module.
+Please star this repo if you think it's at all useful; with the right encouragement I might try to get it added as a standard Ansible module.